Introduction to Chapter 8: Hypothesis Testing with One Sample

 Note

-To do the hypothesis test homework problems for this chapter and later chapters, make copies of the appropriate special solution sheets.
-See Appendix E.
+To do the hypothesis test homework problems for this chapter and later chapters, use the following solution sheet.

 Collaborative Exercises